Traveling on Horseback: Length, Distance, and Time Limits

 Around 6,000 years ago humans domesticated horses.
 It was soon discovered they could be used as tools for travel and work, and not long after that did the selective breeding of the ‘strongest’, ‘fastest’, and ‘most beautiful’ horses begin.

-For example, Arabians who were bred and used by cavalrymen and explorers would naturally be better at long-distance traveling compared to, for instance, a draught horse.
-It is rational to assume a bigger, heavier horse might have more difficulty traveling long distances than its streamlined, ‘light footed’ counterpart.
+For example, Arabians bred and used by cavalrymen and explorers would naturally be better at long-distance traveling than, for instance, a draught horse.
+It is rational to assume a bigger, heavier horse might have more difficulty traveling long distances than its streamlined, ‘light-footed’ counterpart.

 The three strongest horse breeds for endurance are: